UK scheme to get credit to recession-hit economy begins

 The "funding for lending" (FLS) scheme draw down window is now open for the next eighteen months and banks and building societies can borrow at cheaper rates, for periods of up to four years, the finance ministry added.

-"The more generous FLS has officially opened for business and will in time effectively take over from the NLGS (National Loan Guarantee Scheme), delivering credit easing to the whole economy," George Osborne, the finance minister, said in a statement.
+"The more generous FLS has officially opened for business and will in time effectively take over from the NLGS (National Loan Guarantee Scheme), delivering credit easing to the whole economy," George Osborne, the Chancellor, said in a statement.

 Part of efforts to lift the economy out of recession, the plan was jointly announced by Osborne and Bank of England Governor Mervyn King in June and details were presented last month.